 Peace and privacy, that's what most people want from a garden and the latest innovative fencing from Forest guarantees that from now on any outside space can be a much quieter place in which to relax.

-Their brand new Noise Reduction Fence Panel features Triform Technology, this means that the boards have a specially developed profile containing multiple angles that disperse noise and reduce its intensity.
+Forest's brand new Noise Reduction Fence Panel features Triform Technology, although the panels appear to be conventional they have a specially developed profile containing multiple angles that disperse noise and reduce its intensity.

-How effective are these panels?
-The answer is very effective, making your environment a much calmer and enjoyable space especially if you live near a road or any area where noise is an annoyance.
+How effective are these panels in reducing the impact of barking dogs, loud music and noisy neighbours?
+The answer is very effective, making your environment a much calmer and enjoyable space.

-Equating to a 30 decibel difference, this is quite a result if you value your garden's tranquillity.
+Independent tests carried out in accordance with British Standards show a 30 decibel difference, with each successive 10dB reduction halving the noise level, this is quite a result if you value your garden's tranquillity.

-As the wood is pressure treated, a 15 year guarantee is offered against rot, so the fencing offers a long term and very attractive enhancement to your garden.
+They can replace existing panels or used to build a new fence and, as a 15 year guarantee is offered against rot, there's no doubt that they present a long term and very effective enhancement to your garden.

 David Coton was recently invited to the exclusive launch of Grange's new products for 2018, the result of significant investment that the garden structures and fencing firm have received from their Polish parent company.

 David Coton suggests that there are plenty of gardening jobs that need to be done in November, from why you shouldn't throw away your fallen leaves to how to take care of your vegetable patch.